 Who Can Work From Home?

-The Workplace Gender Equality Agency found that, in 2018, over 70% of businesses in the Australian private sector had implemented flexible working arrangements and policies.
+The Workplace Gender Equality Agency now reports that over 75% of businesses in the Australian private sector have successfully implemented flexible working arrangements and policies.
+These modern policies not only enhance employee morale but also contribute to the bottom line.

 Working From Home Under An Enterprise Agreement

-Employees under an enterprise agreement generally have broad entitlements regarding flexible working arrangements.
+Employees covered by enterprise agreements generally have broad entitlements regarding flexible working arrangements.
+In many recent agreements, updated clauses now address remote work conditions directly.

 Modern Awards And Working From Home

-If the employee is covered under a Modern Award, the National Employment Standards generally provide them with a right to request flexible working under specific circumstances, which you can see here
+If your employee is covered under a Modern Award, the National Employment Standards provide a right to request flexible working arrangements under specific circumstances – details of which can be viewed on the Fair Work website.

 What Legal Agreements Do I Need When Employees Are Working From Home?